Vatican City in May: Why This Month Is Ideal To Visit

 vatican-city-in-may-1.jpg

-Packing smart makes your Vatican visit stress-free, and May’s weather keeps things comfortable.
+Packing smart can make your Vatican visit stress-free, and May’s weather keeps things comfortable.
 Book your tickets in advance, wear the right clothes, and enjoy the experience.
-Planning more of Italy in May?
-Check out our guide for tips on exploring beyond the Vatican.

 Vatican City in May: Frequently Asked Questions